Marble Slabs & Countertops: Etching and Care Tips

 Etching:

-– Causes: Etching occurs when acidic substances, like citrus juices or vinegar, come into contact with the marble surface.
+Causes: Etching occurs when acidic substances, What is Etching? like citrus juices or vinegar, come into contact with the marble surface.
 The acid reacts with the calcium carbonate in the marble, leaving dull spots or marks.

 Staining: